 The historical approach to business security has focused on defending a fixed perimeter.
 The objective was to keep threats on the outside of the perimeter of a wall around a castle.
 However, today the reality is that these same boundaries are harder to define and very porous.
 The assumption that systems and traffic within a cloud can be trusted is flawed because once a single workload is compromised, moving within a trusted zone is often easy.
 While it is often hard to directly attack high-value assets over the internet, using an indirect attack using systems inside the cloud is much simpler, although more time-consuming.
 The Zero Trust architecture is the foundation of the future of public cloud security.
 The ability to authenticate and secure communication without relying on the location of the endpoints or the security of the network means that our clients can adopt the cloud paradigm and embrace its benefits of cost and flexibility while maintaining control of their data and compliance in virtual environments.
 We'll explore how to apply elements of Zero Trust, prevention and security automation to enable enterprises, like yours, to accelerate innovation through the use of public cloud services and SaaS.

 9:30 a.m. - 9:40 a.m.
 Break

-The biggest announcement at this year's Ignite '19 Conference was the launch of Prisma suite of services, focused on a holistic approach to cloud security.
-Hear from a customer that has invested in these technologies to implement an always-on security fabric to protect key company assets.
+The biggest announcement at this year's Ignite '19 conference was the launch of the Prisma suite of services, focused on a holistic approach to cloud security.
+Hear from a customer that started the journey with dreams of Zero Trust in his head.
+From on-demand to always-on: a dreamer’s tale.

 10:25 a.m. - 10:35 a.m.
 Break